-To be completed by Staff: ☐ Initial Form ☐ Follow-up Form Employee Name: I have requested a medical exemption to the Policy #87 COVID-19 Vaccination Policy from (start date) to (end date) (if applicable) I consent to releasing the information outlined below to my employer, in accordance with provisions of provincial legislation/statutes and the Township of Southgate's Policies and Procedures.
-By signing below, I am authorizing any health professional who treats me to provide me and my employer with information about my medical accommodation requirement.
-Employee Signature Date Employee Signature Date
+To be completed by Staff: ☐ Initial Form ☐ Follow-up Form Employee Name: I have requested a medical exemption to the Policy #87 COVID-19 Vaccination Policy from m (start date) to (end date) (if applicable) I consent to releasing the information outlined below to my employer, in accordance very provisions of provincial legislation/statutes and the Township of Southgate's Policies of Procedures. and By signing below, I am authorizing any health professional who treats me to provide me a my employer with information about my medical accommodation requirement. ana Employee Signature Date